The definitive guide to understanding your company’s energy use31 March 2023

 Of course, a huge manufacturing facility and a retirement home will have different energy needs that will be reflected in the ways they consume energy.
 Let’s look at several examples to understand better what to pay attention to.

 First, how is electricity used for businesses?
-Among more than 7000 facilities we manage, about 25% use electricity for heating (check or confirm stats).
+Among the more than 7000 facilities we manage, about 25% use electricity for heating.
 Other energy-consuming operations are air conditioning, lighting, and running the office space (computers, microwaves, coffee machines, etc.).

 If we look at more complex industrial procedures, we’ll find that electricity is used to operate heavy machinery, for irrigation in agriculture, and for big-scale cooling systems.